Peter Buchsbaum

 About the Author

-Peter Buchsbaum is a graduate of Cornell University and Harvard Law School.
-He clerked for Joseph Weintraub, Chief Justice of NJ and served as a Judge of the NJ Superior Court from 2004 to 2013 after a career as prominent municipal land use lawyer.
-Peter has been listed in Who's Who in America for over 25 years.
-Today, he sits on the WUPJ North American Advisory Board and Co-chairs its Legacy Committee Chairs.
-He has been an officer of Har Sinai Temple in Pennington, NJ; and he is a co-founder of J-PLAN (the Jewish Pluralism Legal Action Network), which advocates for marriage equality in Israel.
+Peter Buchsbaum graduated from Cornell University and Harvard Law School.
+He then clerked for Joseph Weintraub, Chief Justice of NJ and served as a Judge of the NJ Superior Court from 2004 to 2013 after a career as prominent municipal land use lawyer.
+Today, he sits on the World Union for Progressive Judaism Governing Board and on its International Leadership Council Education Committee..
+He belongs to Temple Or Chadash in Flemington NewJersey and has played a spirited role in its Social Action/Social Justice Committee.
+He is also an at large member of the Religious Action Center of Reform Judaism's Commission on Social Action.
+He served as First Vice President Of Har Sinai Temple in Pennington, NJ; and he is a co-founder of J-PLAN (the Jewish Pluralism Legal Action Network), which advocates for marriage equality and religious pluralism in Israel .

 Related Topics